 HOW LOW NOTES WORK

-While your range is ultimately limited by what you have been given by nature, the average voice is still capable of an impressive amount of range.
+While your voice range is ultimately limited by what you have been given by nature, the average voice is still capable of an impressive amount of range.
+But not only that, you are capable of accessing beautiful tones and more vocal resonance when singing with proper technique.

-You are likely not even close to reaching your maximum range potential, both in the upper and lower parts of your singing voice.
+You are likely not even close to reaching your maximum range and expanse of note potential, both in the upper and lower parts of your singing voice.

-While singing higher is a more involved process ##article on how to sing higher link## we can go on low notes right away.
+While singing higher is a more involved process, we can go on low notes right away.

 First, a bit about how your voice works when singing lower and why you may be having difficulty... common issues include: